George Floyd protests in New Jersey: Keansburg

 On June 2, about 300 protesters gathered at the Keansburg waterfront to march to the police station for Black Lives Matter.

 Lakewood

 On June 6, hundreds of people participated in a protest in honor of George Floyd.
 The march had started at Lakewood High School and ended at Town Hall.
 Police officers had supported the protest and were on standby if any violent behavior were to occur.

 Lambertville

 On June 6, hundreds of Black Lives Matter protesters gathered in Lambertville to march and listen to speeches.
 The march proceeded up North Union Street to Mary Sheridan Park.
 After listening to the speeches, the protesters crossed the New Hope–Lambertville Bridge into New Hope, Pennsylvania in order to continue marching on South Main Street.

 Little Egg Harbor

 On June 14, around 100 people marched through the Mystic Island neighborhood in Little Egg Harbor Township.
-A counter-protestor was charged with simple assault after video evidence showed him pushing a woman to the ground.
+A counter-protester was charged with simple assault after video evidence showed him pushing a woman to the ground.